What is Virtualization and Virtual Machines?

 VirtualBox can run without hardware virtualization, hence efficiently runs on any system with no Intel VT-X or AMD-V technology present.

 KVM or Kernel Virtual Machine is a full virtualization solution on Intel 64 and AMD 64 hardware Linux.
 First announced in 2006, KVM is a part of Linux and without additional processes, benefits from all the new Linux features, fixes, and everything.

-KVM features include automatic NUMA (Non-Uniform Memory Access) balancing, Virtual CPU hot add capability, and disk I/O requests limiting from virtual to host machine.
+KVM features include automatic NUMA (Non-Uniform Memory Access) balancing, Virtual CPU with hot add capability, and limiting disk I/O requests from virtual to host machine.

 KVM maintains a decent level of integration with the OS.
 It is a steadily growing, open source virtualization platform.